marty-suzuki/FluxCapacitor/README.md

 ## Usage

-This is ViewController sample that uses flux.
+This is ViewController sample that uses Flux design pattern.
 If ViewController calls fetchRepositories method of RepositoryAction, it is reloaded automatically with subscribe method of RepositoryStore after fetched repositories from Github.
-Introducing how to implement flux design pattern with **FluxCapacitor**.
+Introducing how to implement Flux design pattern with **FluxCapacitor**.

 ```swift
 final class UserRepositoryViewController: UIViewController {